oroinc/documentation/commerce/user_guide/products/products/actions_details/manage_brand.rst

 4. Click **Save and Close**.

-The brand filter is now available in the front store.
+The brand filter is now available in the storefront.

  .. image:: /user_guide/img/products/products/brand_filters_1.png